Configuring ADE

 Enforcing naming conventions and default attributes

-To define tenant-specific naming conventions and define desired default attributes, modify contents of CONFIG_ENTITY_DEFAULTS -package.
+To define tenant-specific naming conventions and desired default attributes, modify the contents of CONFIG_ENTITY_DEFAULTS package.
 See also user guide for customizing default attributes.

 STG_